mediatek/prplos-feed-mediatek/README.md

 This repository can support [filogic880](https://www.mediatek.com/products/broadband-wifi/mediatek-filogic-880) series chipset, however you shall know the feature sets would be limited by the Prpl Feed Package readiness.
 (Ex: Wi-Fi7 MLO and Secure Boot..)

 ## Getting Started with feed-mediatek
 Based on 2025.01 PrplOS repository status, the latest branch of mainline is mainline-23.05.
 So we take this branch as an example.
-Please be noted our final goal is PrplOS4.x which is based on OpenWrt24.10/Kernel 6.6 one.
+Please be noted this prpl mediatek feed shall fit with PrplWare3.2/4.0/4.1 versions.

 ### Image build steps